 Professor Emerson teaches a range of graduate and undergraduate courses as well as workshops, tutorials, and short courses at all levels around the world.
 Clients include the Census Bureau, the Federal Trade Commission, US Cellular, and Genentech.
 His teaching and research invariably intersect, often drawing both from timely real-world problems and from collaborative research efforts.
 For example, he collaborated with the Wall Street Journal in analyzing the infamous stock option backdating scandal.
 He and his graduate students offer weekly "Statistical Clinics"to support the broader applied research and statistical computing efforts around Yale University.

 Christopher j.
 Mangieri

-While at Columbia, Chris worked at NewWorld Capital Group where he was responsible for project finance modeling and environmental markets research – clean energy, waste-to-value, water, and energy efficiency.
-Chris has also worked as a Financial Analyst for Alva Advisory Services (a division of The SDDCO Group) where he constructed project finance and accounting models, and as an Analyst at Mission Markets, where he oversaw research and data content within their investing member community and analyzed potential client placement upon their impact investing platform.
+While at Columbia, Chris worked at NewWorld Capital Group – a private equity firm that invests in the resource productivity and environmental opportunities sectors – where he was responsible for financial modeling and environmental markets research, focusing on clean energy, waste-to-value, water, and energy efficiency.
+Chris has worked as a financial analyst at Alva Advisory Services (a division of The SDDCO Group), constructing project finance and accounting models, and as an analyst at Mission Markets, overseeing research and data content within their investing member community.

 Prior to Columbia, Chris worked as an environmental engineering consultant at Lagan Engineering, providing construction oversight and coordination of environmental operations – such as site remediation – for various construction projects throughout New York City.